MindSphere Gateway¶

 has an endpoint capable of WebSocket at path /videostream

-and available at MindSphere Gateway for a tenant myTenant
+and it is available at the Industrial IoT Gateway for a tenant, myTenant

 .
 The web client of myApp can establish a WebSocket connection to its backend via wss://myTenant-myApp-myOperator.eu1.mindsphere.io/videostream